 Listen live: Secondary Schools Principals Association President Vaughan Couillault speaks to Mike Hosking at 7.50am

-Teachers will set an activity on their Google classroom pages for each of the classes scheduled for that day, which will be released at the start of each “period”.
-Students will complete the activity and turn it in, and Years 12 and 13 students will be asked to log in to the NZQA website.
+At Westlake Girls’, teachers would set an activity on their Google classroom pages for each of the classes scheduled for that day, which would be released at the start of each “period”.

 “Given the unexpected events over the past five years, including the pandemic and floods, it’s essential that our systems are thoroughly tested and connected to ensure resilience and continuity in our educational delivery,” a school spokeswoman said.

-One parent of a student at Westlake Girls told the Herald they and other parents were annoyed at the timing — so soon after the start of the school year, and amid a wider effort to get kids back to classroom learning following the Covid-19 pandemic.
+One parent of a student at Westlake Girls’ told the Herald they and other parents were annoyed at the timing – so soon after the start of the school year, and amid a wider effort to get kids back to classroom learning following the Covid-19 pandemic.

 “They have only just gone back to school.
 We are trying to get them settled into some sort of routine, they have had a massive long summer break,” said the parent, who asked not to be named.